 Dogs often bite when they’re afraid, so it’s important to expose your pet to as many different (positive) experiences as possible.
 When conditions are calm, allow your pet to interact with as many people as possible — especially children, the disabled, and the elderly.

-- Always reward good behavior with praise
+- Always reward good behaviour with praise

 - Never discipline your dog using physical, violent, or aggressive punishment; this causes pets to become more aggressive